-By legislation the basic amount and the full supplement are adjusted by national pension index.
-However, as an exception to this principle, in 2017 the benefit levels were reduced by 0.85 %, and in 2018 the increased in line with the index was not done.
+The basic amount and the full supplement are adjusted by national pension index.
+In 2017 the benefit levels were reduced by 0.85 %.

 2.4.8 Guarantee pension (pmmtu_s)

 The guarantee pension was introduced in March 2011.
 It guarantees a certain level of pension to all pensioners.